-If you smoke and suffer from anxiety, quitting could improve your health in many ways.
+If you smoke and experience anxiety, quitting could improve your health in many ways.
 Ask your medical provider or a K doctor about tools that could help you quit safely and effectively.

 Alcohol may provide temporary comfort, but it’s not helpful for managing anxiety symptoms in the long term.
 Many people with alcohol use disorders also have anxiety disorders.

 Alcohol withdrawal can also cause both anxiety and panic attacks.